Dstroede/reading-notes/README.md

 # My Reading Journal
 Hi my name is Drew Stroede and I am trasintioning into a new career.
 For the last 7 years, I have been a performance coach for college athletes.
-Most recently I am working at a fitness startup call called Future.
+Most recently I am working at a fitness startup called Future.

 Link to my [github portfolio](https://github.com/dstroede)